-El Diablo Burritos to Open its Fifth Location on Market Street in Wilmington
+El Diablo Burritos Opens its Fifth Location on Market Street in Wilmington

-The popular northern Delaware fast-casual eatery is slated to open the new spot in September—with a breakfast menu.
+The popular northern Delaware fast-casual eatery debuted the new spot on Oct.
+29—with a breakfast menu.

-El Diablo Burritos will soon open a location on Wilmington's Market Street./Photo by Meg Rya
+El Diablo Burritos will open its fifth location on Wilmington's Market Street./Photo by Meg Ryan

 The popular southwestern-inspired restaurant El Diablo Burritos is expanding again—this time to downtown Wilmington.